The SF Fed’s Commitment to Equity

 We publish research that examines the root causes and consequences of racial and ethnic economic disparities, as well as the economic gains from equity.
 In 2021, SF Fed researchers published “The Economic Gains from Equity,” looking at how racial and ethnic gaps in economic opportunities impact our national economic output.
 Using this research, here is what our researchers estimated:

 - Racial and ethnic inequities cost the U.S. $2.6 trillion in lost GDP in 2019.

 - Persistent inequities over the past 30 years have added up to $51 trillion in lost economic output since 1990.

 Our findings show that racial and ethnic economic equity will be critical to increasing economic output and maintaining global competitiveness.

-To deepen our understanding of the economic impact of inequities in support of our maximum employment mandate, the SF Fed launched its “Unlocking Our Potential” Research Scholar Program.
-The program seeks research essays that consider various aspects of gender and racial inequities, their underlying causes, and their economic consequences.
-In May 2022, we announced our first two Research Scholars.
+To deepen our understanding of the economic impact of inequities in support of our maximum employment mandate, the SF Fed piloted the “Unlocking Our Potential” Research Scholar Program.
+The program sought research essays that considered various aspects of gender and racial inequities, their underlying causes, and their economic consequences.
+In May 2022, we announced our two Research Scholars.

 Key publications and resources: